VukolRo/born2beRoot/monitoring_script.md

 1. **Architecture**
   - following the example it must display "kernel name", "network node hostname", "kernel release",
     "kernel version", "machine hardware name" and "operating system"
-  - the comand `uname` has flags for each of that information, but we can use just one `-a` to display all of them
+  - the command `uname` has flags for each of that information, but we can use just one `-a` to display all of them
 2. **CPU physical**
   the core philosophy of Linux/UNIX is that everything is a document.
 Hardware information is also recorded in the file
   ```